galkahana/hummus-services/src/public/mds/api-reference-browser.md

 It allows for the following arguments:

 1. key - your public key.
 2. job ticket - a job ticket object or string defining the PDF that you wish to create.
-To learn about the job ticket look in <a ui-sref="documentation.jobticket">Job Ticket</a>.
+To learn about the job ticket look in <a ui-sref="documentation.jobticket.home">Job Ticket</a>.
 3. [options] - options object. optional (can be omitted). see below for details.
 4. [success callback] - success callback. optional. `function(downloadURL,embedURL){}` where downloadURL is a download url for the file, and embedURL is for embedding.
 5. [failure callback] - failure callback. optional. `function(response){}` where response is the error response.